nlbdev/nordic-epub3-dtbook-migrator/README.md

 as the conversion will be made available as a Pipeline 2 script.
 This conversion will allow the organizations to continue to use their respective DTBook-based tools for production of Braille and Synthetic Speech, as long as those are necessary.

-The intention is also to create a 1:1 mapping between DTBook and EPUB3, and as a convenience, the reverse conversion, DTBook to EPUB3 will also be provided (strictly following the
+The intention is also to create a 1:1 mapping between DTBook and EPUB3.
+As a convenience the reverse conversion, DTBook to EPUB3, will also be provided (strictly following the
-Nordic markup guidelines and limitations, as opposed to the more generic script bundled with the official Pipeline 2 distributions).
-First of all, this allows us generate some EPUB3 files similar to what we can expect to receive when in production (books marked up according to the Nordic markup requirements).
-Secondly, it allows us to migrate our existing DTBook files to EPUB3.
+Nordic markup guidelines and limitations, as opposed to the more generic script bundled with the official Pipeline 2 distribution).
+This allows us to generate some EPUB3 files similar to what we can expect to receive when in production (books marked up according to the Nordic markup requirements).

 While the EPUB3 will consist of multiple HTML files internally, an intermediate single-page HTML representation is useful for converting to and from DTBook.
-Steps for converting between the intermediate single-document and multi-document HTML representations will also be provided.
+Steps for converting between the intermediate single-document and multi-document HTML representations will also be provided, mainly so that those not familiar with XProc or XSLT can inspect the intermediate formats and help with testing the converter.

 This project will provide the following Pipeline 2 scripts: